 Amanda Plante, CEO, Founder, Animal Educator

 Three themes have continued throughout Amanda's life: continued dedication to learning and teaching, passion for conservation, and a never-ending love for all animals!
 As the Founder of Zovargo, she crafted an organization that is a combination of these themes resulting in a powerful community-based group of dedicated people (and animals) that help foster conservation stewards and make the world a better place!

 Amanda has an MBA and a Bachelor of Science.
-Additionally, she is a Certified Interpretive Guide (CIG), Certified as a Knowledge Management (KM) professional; has completed Conservation Education Training through the Association for Zoos and Aquariums, and has a certificate in Non-Profit Management from the University of San Diego.
+Additionally, she is a Certified Interpretive Guide (CIG), Certified as a Knowledge Management (KM) professional; has completed Conservation Education and Program Animal Management Training through the Association for Zoos and Aquariums (AZA), and has a certificate in Non-Profit Management from the University of San Diego.
 Most recently, Amanda completed the AZA's comprehensive professional development program, earning a certificate in Education & Interpretation.

 Larry Miller, Stewardship Guide